A guide who guiding visitors around the castle's armory.

 Guided Tours

-Visit spectacular rooms such as the King’s Hall and the Uncompleted Hall.
+Visit spectacular rooms such as the Kings' Hall, The Wrangel Armoury, and the Unfinished Hall.
 There are furnishings, wall coverings and paintings, all of which have a story to tell.
-During the summer season (1 June–31 August) we offer daily guided tours of the castle.
+During the summer season (1 June–31 August) we offer public guided tours of the castle.
 During the winter, we offer private tours and packages for groups.

 Remember to arrive in good time if you want to visit the castle.
 To make sure you get to see all areas of the castle, we start at the time you have booked.
 The guide will meet you about ten minutes before the booked tour.